-Mass Effect Andromeda GamePlay Debut
+‘Mass Effect: Andromeda’ Gameplay Debut

 Although the human race will have a ship and the Nomad vehicle, but it will have to find, steal or manufacture almost everything else.
 Many of these planets will have hidden dangers, from environmental traps to hostile fauna.
 “We have tried to carry all kinds of creatures.
 We have quadrupeds, bipeds, flying creatures… we want to make new enemies of Helius as enemies as unique and attractive as we can,” said Michael Gamble, the producer of Mass Effect: Andromeda.

 He further added, “The best we can do is to put ourselves in the role of archaeologists, who excavate ancient artifacts, who try to imagine what culture there could have been and expose it as it is” to which he adds that “even on land itself, there are many opportunities to learn about new cultures and new people.”
-Mass Effect, Andromeda series will be the game’s most imaginative series that incorporates diverse gameplay and astoundingly new features.
+Mass Effect: Andromeda series will be the game’s most imaginative series that incorporates diverse gameplay and astoundingly new features.

 @coldboy33 @masseffect Nope